Connect with others who understand.

 Written by Annie Keller and Megan Cawley

 Diagnosing multiple sclerosis (MS) often requires several tests.
 One diagnostic test is known as a lumbar puncture (LP, or spinal tap).
-During a lumbar puncture, a needle is inserted in the lower back at the base of the spine to obtain a sample of cerebrospinal fluid (CSF).
-This sample is then taken to a lab and tested for a variety of substances, including different blood cell counts, protein and glucose levels, and antibodies.
+In this procedure, a thin needle is carefully inserted into the lower back to collect a sample of cerebrospinal fluid (CSF).
+The fluid is then tested in a lab for signs of MS, such as specific proteins and immune system activity.

-Here is what you need to know about lumbar punctures and MS diagnosis, including what the test involves, how to prepare, and what the test’s results can tell your neurologist and health care team.
+You may be wondering, “Can you have MS with a negative spinal tap?”
+Here’s what you need to know about lumbar punctures and MS diagnosis, including what the test involves, how to prepare, and what the results can tell your neurologist and healthcare team.

 How Can a Lumbar Puncture Help Diagnose MS?

-Cerebrospinal fluid (CSF) is a colorless fluid that surrounds the brain and spine.
-It serves as a cushion to the brain and a shock absorber to the central nervous system (CNS).
+Cerebrospinal fluid is a colorless fluid that surrounds the brain and spinal cord.
+It serves as a cushion for the brain and a shock absorber to the central nervous system (CNS).
 CSF also removes waste products from the brain and helps circulate chemicals and nutrients from the blood.

 In individuals with MS, the CSF obtained from a spinal tap likely contains higher-than-normal levels of proteins.
-This is due to demyelination, or damage to the protective coating (myelin sheath) surrounding nerves in the brain and spinal cord.
+This is due to demyelination, or damage to the myelin sheath (protective coating) surrounding nerves in the brain and spinal cord.
 The myelin damage responsible for MS symptoms causes certain proteins to be released into the CSF.
-High protein levels indicate immune system dysfunction, and the presence of a group of proteins called oligoclonal bands indicates MS.
+High protein levels indicate immune system dysfunction, and the presence of a group of proteins called oligoclonal IgG bands can indicate MS.

-It is important to note that a lumbar puncture alone cannot diagnose MS, as the spinal fluid of someone with the disease may not always be abnormal.
-And the immune response that produces proteins in CSF can be caused by a variety of other conditions, including lupus, human immunodeficiency virus (HIV), or even a stroke.
-In fact, 5 percent to 10 percent of those with a confirmed diagnosis of MS do not show any abnormalities in their lumbar punctures.
+A lumbar puncture alone can’t diagnose MS, because the spinal fluid of someone with the disease may not always be abnormal.
+Also, the immune response that produces proteins in CSF can be caused by other conditions, such as infections or inflammatory conditions.
+In fact, 5 percent to 10 percent of those with a confirmed diagnosis of MS don’t show any abnormalities in their lumbar punctures.

 What Does It Mean if My Spinal Tap Results Are Negative?

-Several MyMSTeam members have described being diagnosed with MS despite first receiving negative spinal tap results.
-For many of them, magnetic resonance imaging (MRI) was required to visualize MS lesions on parts of their respective central nervous systems.
+Several MyMSTeam members described having been diagnosed with MS despite first receiving negative spinal tap results.
+For many of them, magnetic resonance imaging (MRI) was required to visualize MS lesions on parts of their central nervous system.

-A lumbar puncture is just one of the diagnostic tools that your health care team may use to evaluate whether you might have MS. Neurologists are also likely to perform physical and neurological exams, blood tests, and MRI tests to rule out other conditions and arrive at a definitive MS diagnosis.
+A lumbar puncture is just one of several tests your healthcare team may use to help determine if you have MS. Diagnosis typically involves a thorough medical history, physical and neurological exams, blood tests, and MRI scans to rule out other conditions.

-A lumbar puncture usually takes about 45 minutes to complete.
-You will be asked to put on a hospital gown and lie down on your side with your legs pulled up to your chest.
-This position exposes the lower spine and separates the spinal bones to make inserting a needle easier.
-(Less frequently, you might be seated in an upright position and asked to bend forward.)
-A local anesthetic will be injected into the spinal cord area.
-For most people, this is the most painful part of the procedure.
+The entire process of a lumbar puncture usually takes about 45 minutes.
+Most often, you’ll lie on your left side with your legs pulled up to your chest.
+This position exposes the lower spine and helps open the space between the spinal bones for the needle.
+In some cases, you might sit and lean forward instead.
+A local anesthetic will be injected to numb the area, which is typically the most painful part of the procedure.

-After the area is fully numbed, a long, thin, hollow needle will be inserted into the back and the spinal cavity.
-There may be pressure as the spinal needle is inserted.
-If the needle touches a nerve in your spinal column, you may feel some sharp pain in your leg.
+After the area is fully numbed, a long, thin, hollow needle will be inserted into your lower back and spinal cavity.
+You may feel some pressure as the spinal needle is inserted.
+If the needle touches a nerve in your spinal column, you may feel a sharp pain in your leg.

-Headaches are a common side effect of lumbar punctures due to the decreased pressure around the brain that results from removing some CSF.
-The lost fluid will replace itself in around two days.
-In the meantime, staying hydrated, resting, and taking pain relievers (if recommended), can help with headache symptoms.
+If you get a spinal headache, the lost fluid will replenish itself in around two days.
+In the meantime, staying hydrated, resting, and taking pain relievers (if recommended), can help ease headache symptoms.
 “It took me a couple of days afterward to feel back to normal,” a MyMSTeam member reported.

-If you are currently on antibiotics or blood thinners, a lumbar puncture may not be an option.
+If you’re taking antibiotics or blood thinners, a lumbar puncture may not be an option.
 Tell your doctor about any medications you are taking or if there is a chance you might be pregnant.

 How To Prepare for a Lumbar Puncture

-In the two days leading up to your lumbar puncture, you should increase your fluid intake, unless you have a medical problem that does not permit you to do so safely.
-You should not eat anything for three hours before your procedure.
+In the two days leading up to your lumbar puncture, you should drink more fluids, unless you have a medical problem that prevents you from doing so safely.
+Avoid eating anything for three hours before your procedure.

-As a safety precaution, you will be unable to drive for 24 hours after a lumbar puncture.
-Some hospitals may require that you have a friend or family member escort you home after the procedure, even if you plan on taking a taxi or public transportation.
+As a safety precaution, you may be advised not to drive for 24 hours after a lumbar puncture.
+Some hospitals may require that you have a friend or family member escort you home afterward, even if you plan on taking a taxi or public transportation.
+Your doctor will explain the risks and benefits of the procedure and what to watch for afterward.

 MyMSTeam members have offered a variety of tips for preparing for a lumbar puncture and recovering afterward.